StableCoder/blog/_posts/2018-10-05-the-many-compilers-of-windows.md

 bash -lc 'pacman --noconfirm -Scc'
 </pre>

-## GCC
+### GCC

 The original [GNU Compiler Collection](https://gcc.gnu.org/), but running on and for Windows.

 #### Usage

-Setting up the environment is as simple as adding the toolchain to the PATH, andsetting the environment variable to tell CMake to target the specific compiler.
+Setting up the environment is as simple as adding the toolchain to the PATH, and setting the environment variable to tell CMake to target the specific compiler.

 <pre class="brush: powershell">
 # Adding the MinGW64 toolchain to PATH